 School visits and science lab for students

 To promote understanding and heighten interest in science and technology among elementary, junior high, and high school students, we visit schools and host visits by students at our plants to give explanations and demonstrations of science and technology and on environmental issues.
 We also support career development with occupational lectures and problem-solving training, and host visits by students to our offices.
-In fiscal 2015, a total of some 2,650 students from 92 schools participated.
+In fiscal 2017, a total of 2,058 students from 61 schools participated.

 Holding exhibits and sponsoring science-related events

 We also continued to sponsor the Japan Science and Technology Agency’s high-school chemistry tournament, which began in fiscal 2011.
-In fiscal 2015, 365 representative high school students from each of Japan’s prefectures competed in chemistry knowledge and skills.
-We presented the Asahi Kasei Award, recognizing the school that had the best teamwork, of Aomori Prefectural Hachinohe High School.
+In fiscal 2017, 361 representative high school students from each of Japan's 47 prefectures competed in chemistry knowledge and skills.
+We presented the Asahi Kasei Award, recognizing the school that had the best teamwork, to Asaka High School from Fukushima Prefecture.

 Miraikan corporate partnership